cyclus/cyclus.github.com/source/arche/tutorial/index.rst

 facility will have the following characteristics, all definable by the user:

 * a fixed rate at which it can transfer material
+* a minimum time that material stays in storage
 * a fixed storage capacity
-* a minimum time that material stays in storage
-* a limit on the fraction of each material that is fissile

-This archetype will have a custom table that records the average fraction of each material across its entire inventory at any point in time.

 This tutorial has the following steps: